-So make it easy to choose a great pair of ski gloves we tested and evaluated 14 of the highest rated gloves and evaluated them based on price and performance.
+So make it easy to choose a great pair of ski gloves or mittens we tested and evaluated 14 top rated Women’s gloves & mittens and evaluated them based on price and performance.

 The distinguishing feature of this pair of gloves is that they designed for touchscreen control.
 So you can use your phone even with the glove on.
 It has Thermacore insulation to keep you warm on the coldest of days.
 Like all other gloves reviewed, they are waterproof, windproof and breathable.

 They also offer a removable 4-way stretch Dryride Thermex liner that makes it expand slightly within 2 to 4 days.
 You can wear only the liner when doing other activities or anytime your are out in the cold.

 Removing the outer shell exposes a liner that can be used for activities in warmer weather.
 In turn, replacing the shell prepares the glove for providing thorough protection from frigid conditions.
 The glove’s ability to transform for use in different climates makes it a versatile and handy accessory.

 This glove really shows its stuff when tackling wet snow and/or freezing rain, where it’s known to keep hands dry and warm for extended periods of time.
 This model is a premium choice for women who spend extended periods of time outside enjoying winter-time sports.

 The Burton Women’s Gore-Tex Glove allows for the use of touchscreen devices while wearing the it.
 The unique technology allows one to manipulate a touch screen with any finger while wearing the glove.
 This is an extremely attractive feature considering the number of people nowadays who rely on such devices for communication and other uses.

 Though they cost a bit more than the Simplicity Thinsulate Gloves reviewed, if you are willing to invest a little more, the Burton Gore-Tex Gloves are your best bet.